Cherenkov plasmons emission by primordial neutrinos: Introduction

 When a cluster appears owing to an instability, the neutrino gas is compressed and its temperature increases.
 Thus, a cluster can decay because of the thermal motion of neutrinos.
 Moreover, if one expects the superfluid neutrino condensate in such a cluster, additional thermal fluctuations can destroy the supefluidity.
 The problem of the cluster cooling was raised in Ref.~\cite{SmiXu22}.
-However, the mechanisms to carry away thermal energy from a cluster, proposed in Ref.~\cite{SmiXu22}, are not efficient.
+However, the mechanisms to carry away the thermal energy from a cluster, proposed in Ref.~\cite{SmiXu22}, are not efficient.

 In Refs.~\cite{Dvo24,Dvo25}, we put forward the alternative cooling mechanism based on the Cherenkov plasmons emission.
 We assumed that a neutrino cluster is formed in the early universe.
 Then, accounting for the parameters of a cluster from numerical simulations, we estimated the cooling time.
-Requesting that the cooling time is less than the universe age, we obtained the range of temperatures for the cluster formation.
+Requesting that the cooling time is less than the universe age, we obtained the range of the primordial plasma temperature, or the universe age, favorable for the cluster formation.

-It is known that Cherenkov emission is allowed for charged particles whereas a neutrino is a neutral fermion.
+It is known that the Cherenkov radiation is allowed for charged particles whereas a neutrino is a neutral fermion.
 Nevertheless, it can acquire the induced electric charge while propagating in background medium~\cite{OraSemSmo94}.
-Cherenkov radiation was shown in Ref.~\cite{OliNiePal96} to exist even for standard model massless neutrinos.
-This kind of the radiation by supernova neutrinos was studied in Ref.~\cite{Sah97}.
+The Cherenkov radiation was shown in Ref.~\cite{OliNiePal96} to exist even for standard model massless neutrinos.
+This kind of the radiation by supernova (SN) neutrinos was studied in Ref.~\cite{Sah97}.

-Despite we demonstrated in Refs.~\cite{Dvo24,Dvo25} that a neutrino cluster can potentially cool down by Cherenkov plasmons emiussion, the consideration of the cooling process in Refs.~\cite{Dvo24,Dvo25} had some shortcomings.
-The description of the energy emission in Ref.~\cite{Dvo24} was quite estimatory.
+Despite we demonstrated in Refs.~\cite{Dvo24,Dvo25} that a neutrino cluster can potentially cool down by the Cherenkov plasmons emission, the consideration of the cooling process in Refs.~\cite{Dvo24,Dvo25} had some shortcomings.
+The description of the energy emission in Ref.~\cite{Dvo24} was quite sketchy.
 In Ref.~\cite{Dvo25}, we adopted the ultrarelativistic plasma model.
 However, the temperature interval for the cluster formation was extrapolated to the nonrelativistic range.
 The aim of the present work is the detailed study of the cluster cooling in case of the nonrelativistic background plasma which is more interesting from the point of view of phenomenological applications.